Certora/Documentation/docs/gambit/mutation-verifier.md

 ### Troubleshooting

 At the moment, there are a few ways in which `certoraMutate` can fail.
-Here we have some suggestions on how to troubleshoot when that happens.
+Here are some suggestions on how to troubleshoot when that happens.
 We are actively working on mitigating them.

 - Make sure the runscript you use to run the prover does not have the `--send_only` flag or any commented out (using `#`) lines.
 - Since Gambit requires you to provide the solidity compiler flags to compile the mutants, sometimes it might be useful to first identify what those flags should be.
 See {ref}`gambit-config` for more information.
-A strategy you can use is to first run `gambit` without going through certoraMutate.
-You likely have either `gambit-linux` or `gambit-macos` binaries in your path already if you are running the tool.
-Make a `foo.json` file and copy the content of the `"gambit":` field in it.
-Then run `gambit-OS mutate --json foo.json` to see what the issue could be.
+A strategy you can adopt is
+  * first run `gambit` without going through certoraMutate (you likely have either `gambit-linux` or `gambit-macos` binaries in your path already if you are running the tool).
+  * Make a `foo.json` file and copy the content of the `"gambit":` field in it.
+  * Run `gambit-OS mutate --json foo.json` to identify the issue.

 ## Visualization